Donald Trump has found himself at the centre of an important news story at the moment.

 So it's important to understand that impeachment does not automatically mean that a president will be removed from the job.

 Up until now, no US president has been removed from office as a result of impeachment.

 The one who probably came closest was Richard Nixon.

-If Mr Trump were to be successfully impeached, his vice-president Mike Pence would take the oath of office and become the next US president.
+Now that Mr Trump has been impeached, if he's found guilty at his trial in the Senate and removed from power, the vice-president Mike Pence would take the oath of office and become the next US president.